 6. Get into execution.

-Leading organizations could go a step beyond these strategies to ensure they remain relevant in a changing future.
-For one, they should identify needed capabilities that require external partners, including technology, retail, and other leading health care organizations.
+Leading organisations could go a step beyond these strategies to ensure they remain relevant in a changing future.
+For one, they should identify needed capabilities that require external partners, including technology, retail and other leading health care organisations.
 In addition, building a team of “out-of-the-box” thinkers—from bringing in experts from non–health care industries to influencing the board membership and composition—could bring new ideas and perspectives to light.

-Organizational transformation requires the strategy leader to play the role of the “canary in the coal mine” and identify previously unthought of risks, trends, and challenges.
-By shifting the focus toward a long-term future, strategy leaders can help their organizations innovate.
+Organisational transformation requires the strategy leader to play the role of the “canary in the coal mine” and identify previously unthought of risks, trends and challenges.
+By shifting the focus towards a long-term future, strategy leaders can help their organisations innovate.

 The health industry is on the cusp of a major transformation that will affect all stakeholders.
 Incumbent players can either lead this transformation as innovative and well-connected market leaders or they can try to resist this inevitable change.
 A wide range of companies—from inside and outside of the health care sector—are already making strategic investments that could form the foundation for a future of health that is defined by radically interoperable data, open and secure platforms, and consumer-driven care.